"What A Blast" (2016), at the NTID Dyer Arts Center, Rochester, New York.

 Art is a work of magic---between the artist and the artwork, between the artwork and the viewer.

-Meaning altered, transcendent of the utilitarian, mundane, and decorative, the new amalgamate forms become noble objects of contemplation, evocations of subconscious mind, catalysts of imagination luring interaction.
-While shaped by the hand of my personal aesthetic, they are left marked in some way by the viewer's own encounter, response, and interpretations---changed.
+Meaning altered, innuendo permitted, transcendent of what is utilitarian, mundane and decorative, they become evocations of subconscious expression, catalysts of imagination luring interaction---physical or in thought.
+While shaped by the hand of my personal aesthetic intention, they are marked in some way by the viewer’s own encounter, response, and interpretations---changed.